What are Thread veins?

 What part of the body do they affect?

-Thread veins are most commonly seen on the legs but can also appear on the arms and other parts of the body.
+Thread veins are most common on the legs but can appear anywhere on the body.

 Thread veins are frequently associated with faulty veins inside the legs.
 It is important to check for this before embarking on treatment for the visible surface veins, or the treatment may not work, or might even make things worse.